robbieferg/spending_tracker_solo_project/README.md

 RUNNING INSTRUCTIONS:

 This repository can be cloned and opened as a web application using Flask.
+To set up database functionality, create new database named "spending_tracker" and run save file "db/spending_tracker.sql" within the repo.
 Command "flask run" in the terminal within the repo directory will activate the local host link, which can be entered into a web browser to display the applications main index page.
 Basic instructions for using the application are included within the application pages.

 BRIEF